-Phil Yelland takes a look back at our previous trips to Forest Green Rovers ahead of this weekend’s encounter at The New Lawn.
+Phil Yelland takes a look back at our previous trips to Forest Green Rovers ahead of Tuesday evening's encounter at The New Lawn.

 Back in March 2011 we travelled to Nailsworth without a win on the road in the league all season.
 In a topsy turvy match, we came out as 3-2 winners with a rare goal from Mike Pearson, one from Richie Baker and another from Wayne Curtis, who was on loan from Morecambe.
 That triggered a run of three away wins in a week – we triumphed at Southport on the Tuesday night and at Eastbourne Borough the following Saturday.

 We have managed three draws on our travels – the most recent came in 2016/17 when we picked up a point from an early season 0-0 draw.
 Our first ever trip to The New Lawn in April 1999 ended 1-1, when Ian Foster’s goal won us a point in our fight against relegation.